21st Rallye Monte-Carlo Historique

 As always, Rallye Monte-Carlo Historique can only accept cars which participated to Monte-Carlo Rally between 1955 and 1980.
 And in order to allow all crews a chance to finish in a decent position, they have a choice between three averages to respect during the whole race.

-The start of this 21th edition will be given on Wednesday January 31 for the first concentration legs, in Oslo (1,611km / 09:55am), Glasgow (1,987km / 6pm) and Lisbon (2,309km / 7pm).
-Then, on Friday February 2 other crews will depart from Bad Hombourg (1,028km / 2:10 pm), Barcelona (1,150km / 2:30 pm), Monte-Carlo (962km / 7pm) and Reims (801km / 7pm).
-The first destination will be Bourgoin – Jallieu (Isère), a rallying point that crews will reach on Saturday February 3 from 6:10am onwards.
-At that point, the concentration leg will be far from over, since all crews will have to go through a couple of well-known regularity zones: « Le Gua – Saint-Michel-les-Portes / ZR1 / 8:40am » followed by « Col de Pennes – Pradelle / ZR2 / 10:50am ».
-This concentration will end with the last check-point of the day in Crest, at 12:10pm, before all crews rejoin the host-city of Valence (Drôme) where the first crews are expected on Champ de Mars from 1pm onwards.
+The start of this 21th edition will be given on Wednesday January 31 for the first concentration legs, in Oslo (1,611km / 09:55am) and Glasgow (1,987km / 6pm).
+Then, on Friday February 2 other crews will depart from Bad Hombourg (1,028km / 2:00 pm), Barcelona (1,150km / 2:30 pm), Monte-Carlo (962km / 7pm) and Reims (801km / 7pm).
+The first destination will be Bourgoin-Jallieu (Isère), a rallying point that crews will reach on Saturday February 3 from 6:30am onwards.
+At that point, the concentration leg will be far from over, since all crews will have to go through a couple of well-known regularity zones: « Le Gua – Saint-Michel-les-Portes / ZR1 / 39,99 km / 9:40am » followed by « Col de Pennes – Pradelle / ZR2 / 16,28 km / 12:40am ».
+This concentration will end with the last check-point of the day in Crest, at 14:10pm, before all crews rejoin the host-city of Valence (Drôme) where the first crews are expected on Champ de Mars from 3pm onwards.

-On Sunday February 4, at 7am, the Classification Leg in Ardèche will start with « La Croze – Antraiguessur-Volane / ZR3 / 8am », another classic stage with its finish line in front of the famous Remise of the Jouanny family.
-Then, another legendary stage will follow, « Burzet – Burzet / ZR4 / 9:50am », in its traditional version going up through Sagnes-et-Goudoulet, passing through Lachamp-Raphaël and down along the Ray-Pic Cascade.
-The half-day pause is scheduled from 12:20pm on Place du Marché in Saint-Agrève, where the opportunity of tasting local produce will allow all crews to spend some good time before starting « Le Sauzet – Lamastre / ZR5 / 12:50pm » and « Lamastre – Plats / ZR6 / 1:30pm ».
-Then, on the way back to Valence (3:10pm), there will again be a popular and festive stop on Quai Farconnet in Tournon-sur-Rhône, from 2:20pm onwards.
+On Sunday February 4, at 6:50am, the Classification Leg in Ardèche will start with « La Croze – Antraigues-sur-Volane / ZR3 / 57,09 km / 7:50am », another classic stage with its finish line in front of the famous Remise of the Jouanny family.
+Then, another legendary stage will follow, « Burzet – Burzet / ZR4 / 45,17 km / 9:55am », in its traditional version going up through Sagnes-et-Goudoulet, passing through Lachamp-Raphaël and down along the Ray-Pic Cascade.
+The half-day pause is scheduled from 12:50pm on Place du Marché in Saint-Agrève, where the opportunity of tasting local produce will allow all crews to spend some good time before starting « Le Sauzet – Lamastre / ZR5 / 23,86 km / 13:20pm » and « Lamastre – Plats / ZR6 / 31,33 km / 2:10pm ».
+Then, on the way back to Valence (4:00pm), there will again be a popular and festive stop on Quai Farconnet in Tournon-sur-Rhône, from 3:10pm onwards.

 The Gala and Prizes Giving Ceremony will take place on the evening of Wednesday February 7, in the Monte-Carlo Sporting Club’s Salle des Etoiles (evening dress or dark clothing mandatory).